With our huge inventory of new, used and rental equipment, WesTrac has the right machine for the job.

 To achieve this, we commit to building better together through collaboration and collective action.
 Helping customers achieve their own ESG objectives to reduce emissions through product advancements and technology solutions.
 This shared goal of a sustainable future for all is why we are focused on Responsibility, Advancement, Community, Inclusivity, Development and Solutions, as a means to deliver long-term positive success for the environment, customers, team members, stakeholders and the wider community.

 Community development and support is an important part of the WesTrac philosophy, and we are proud to support local activities, events and charities in the regions we are based.
-As part of Seven Group Holdings Ltd, WesTrac also has strong alliances with other leading Australian businesses, including Seven West Media, Coates Hire and SITECH.
+As part of SGH Ltd, WesTrac also has strong alliances with other leading Australian businesses, including Seven West Media, Coates and SITECH.